 - Virtual Staff Finder - This amazing service helps you find, test, interview, and hire a virtual assistant.
 Chris Ducker is the man behind this operation, and he is leading the way in this space.
 He’s written a new book, Virtual Freedom, and will give you everything you need to get started with hiring virtual assistants.

-- Elance – My favorite place to hire freelancers.
+- Upwork (formerly oDesk) – My favorite place to hire freelancers.
 I outsource technical tasks and projects as much as possible, so I can spend my time working on high lifetime value work.
 If it’s something someone else can do, delegate it.
 Focus on the stuff that fulfills you.
-I’ve always had great experiences with Elance.
-I’ve also used oDesk—a solid alternative—but find myself using Elance more.
+I’ve also had great experiences with Elance, but they are now both merging into one site—Upwork.